 I was arrested in Phoenix AZ using a fake ID.
 They charged me with Forgery, however the circumstances are this.
 My wallet was stolen and I found out my ex-wife was neglecting my children in South Dakota.
 I got the ID to get to SD through the airport and I was found quickly.
 I have a public...
 Read more »

 It's not clear why you a fake to get through the airport, but I wouldn't go into any detail here about the alleged crime.
 If this is your first offense, you will likely have an automatic plea to a reduced charge and something less than a class 4 felony.
-If you have priors or are not willing to...Read more »
+If you have priors or are not...Read more »

 Assuming you mean criminal charges, it would depend if it was a felony or misdemeanor.
 The statute of limitations on a misdemeanor is one year; the statute on a felony is 7 years.
 If there was a weapon involved or serious injury it would be filed as a felony; however, usually if the police are...Read more »

 As long as you follow release conditions, you should not lose your secured appearance bond.
 If you were out on release for some other offense and commit a new offense, you may lose your bond, but it is more likely that either nothing will come of it or you will have a change in your release...Read more »

 The short answer is maybe, maybe not.
 Defendants do not have a right to a plea agreement and when one expires it is usually solely within the prosecutor's discretion to re extend it.
 However, my personally experience is that if the prosecutor has not done too much extra work yet and trial is...Read more »

 The maximum sentence for solicitation to possess narcotic drugs (personal use class 6 felony) is two years, unless the defendant is eligible for mandatory probation under A.R.S.
 13-901.01.
 This assumes the defendant has no prior felony convictions, in which case the max is extremely unlikely....Read more »